jacob-haimes/jacob-haimes.github.io/_posts/2024-04-30-Open-Source-AI-is-a-lie.md

 [^1]:The source code of a program is the file, written in a human-readable coding language, that defines how that program operates.
 To create an executable file, (aka. a binary file), the source code is compiled into machine code.

 [^2]:How I got that number: Epoch says that the largest amount of data used to train a single model is approximately 9 trillion words; they also say that the Common Crawl dataset has 100 trillion words.
-Wikipedia reports the most recent version of the Common Crawl to be 454 Tebibytes = 464,896 Gigabytes.
-🠖 454 TiB * .09 = 44640.17 GB
+Wikipedia reports the most recent version of the Common Crawl to be 454 Tebibytes = 464,896 Gigabytes.<br>🠖 454 TiB * .09 = 44640.17 GB

 [^3]:This is also an issue, but it is far less pressing, and more just annoying.
 [^4]:Namely, the license prohibits Llama3’s use by Meta’s competitors, and anyone who might make a significant amount of money off of it.